Ileodictyon cibarium: Ecology

-In Māori culture
+In culture

-Ileodictyon cibarium is associated with the presence of gods in Māori mythology.
-Several of the names for the species refer to whaitiri, the atua and personification of thunder, this is because of the frequent appearance of I. cibarium fruit bodies following thunderstorms, while others describe the baskets as the fishing nets of Taramainuku, a god associated with the Matariki star cluster.
-The unopened fruiting bodies are a traditional food source, especially in the Hawkes Bay area, cooked in the ashes of a fire or in a hāngī.
-The fungus may be the namesake of the town Waipukurau, with the name suggesting a watering hole where I. cibarium is soaked before eating.
+In Māori mythology, the fruiting bodies of I. cibarium were seen as markings from atua, ancestral beings.
+Some Māori believe the basket-like structures are the fishing nets of Taramainuku, a god associated with the Matariki star cluster.
+The use of the fungus as a food source was particularly valued in the Hawke's Bay area.
+The fungus may be the namesake of the town Waipukurau, with the name suggesting a watering hole where I. cibarium was soaked before eating.